More scamsPosted by Michael Fennig on 3/15/2013

 We scored.
 The place was packed with nicotine-addicted Chinese.
 I noticed that many of the locals were eating with chopsticks in one hand, and smoking with the other.
 She led us through the tiny restaurant and even forced some men to stand up so that we could squeeze behind their chairs.
 She placed us into a tiny, spare dining room with a circular table on which rested my favorite culinary piece of furniture, the ‘lazy Susan’.
 I was drooling as I thumbed through the large menu with glossy page after page of exquisitely photographed dishes.
 We indicated our order of dumplings, spicy pork, and sweet and sour soup by pointing.

-In Seattle, waiting for the long flight to BeijingPosted by Michael Fennig at 3/9/2013
+In Seattle, waiting for the long flight to BeijingPosted by Michael Fennig on 3/9/2013

 Saturday, March 9, 2013